 - GWS 639 Feminist and Related Social Movements

 he remaining two courses may be any 500-level (or above) courses offered by core Gender and Women's Studies faculty or officially cross-listed with GWS.
-Students may repeat GWS539A and GWS539B one time each for credit that is applicable to a GWS PhD major, PhD minor, MA, or Concentration, on the condition that the syllabus for the course is substantially different from the earlier offering.
+Students may repeat GWS 539A one time for credit that is applicable to a GWS PhD major, PhD minor, MA, or Concentration, on the condition that the syllabus for the course is substantially different from the earlier offering.
 Course eligibility will be determined by the Director of Graduate Studies or, if a conflict of interest, the Department Head.
 Repeat enrollment will be treated as a normal GWS elective course.
 Repeat enrollment will have no bearing on PhD Qualifying procedures tied to these courses.

 Students who wish to transfer courses to be counted toward the minor must secure the approval of the GWS DGS.